Submitting Your PowerPoint Presentation

 This Lyceum course is called MDS-2019.
 It will appear in all your Lyceum course list by Monday, 25 March, if you’ve told us you are using PowerPoint.
 From this location, you can upload your MDS PowerPoint presentation so the CTES staff may determine if it will properly load and display during the summit.

 To prevent the possibility of broken links, images should be inserted into your PowerPoint presentation and a single PowerPoint file should be uploaded to Lyceum.
 It is highly recommended that you test your PowerPoint on a public Bates PC prior to uploading to ensure your presentation will be displayed as you intended.
 For more information on how to insert an image into your PowerPoint, click here.

 YOUR LAST NAME_FIRST NAME_PETTENGILL ROOM#_SESSION #.

 We will be putting the draft schedule up on the Summit website shortly; you can find the time and location of your presentation by consulting the schedule.

 NOTE: Bates Classroom Technology does NOT support Keynote, but you can use Prezi as an alternative to PowerPoint.
 Prezis are web-based and do not require advance submission.

 POSTER DESIGN SERIES–Tools and Best Practices

-This workshop will provide an overview of available tools for poster design, including Adobe InDesign, Microsoft Powerpoint, and Google Slides.
-Topics to include templates, sources for images and graphics, and best practice “dos” and “don’ts”.
-This session is ideal for poster presenters preparing for the Mount David Summit on Friday, 31 March 2017.
+This workshop will provide an overview of available tools for poster design, including Adobe InDesign, Google Slides and Canva.
+Topics to include templates, sources for images and graphics, and design “dos” and “don’ts”.
+This session is ideal for poster presenters preparing for the Mount David Summit on Friday, 29 March 2019.